ED-209: Appearances

-The Enforcement Droid Series 209, or ED-209 (pronounced Ed Two Oh Nine), is a heavily armed robot.
+The Enforcement Droid Series 209, or ED-209 (pronounced Ed Two Oh Nine), is a heavily armed robot, sporting twin cannons on its left and right sides, a large, oblong visor much like a cockpit (despite the robot piloting itself) and legs with backwards-facing knees.
 It serves as a foil for RoboCop, due to its lack of intelligence and tendency towards clumsy malfunctions.
 For instance, during a boardroom demonstration by Dick Jones of ED-209's "disarm and arrest" procedure with a board executive named Kinney as the test subject, in which Kinney is given a pistol and told to point it at ED-209, ED-209 fails to recognize that Kinney has dropped his weapon and blasts him to death in over-the-top fashion with its automatic cannons.
 Later, it is shown that ED-209 cannot climb or descend stairs as it tumbles trying to chase RoboCop.
-The ED-209 is featured in every RoboCop major motion picture, while it is missing from the series' direct-to-video releases and the television series an ED with a different model number features instead.
+The ED-209 is featured in every RoboCop major motion picture, while it is missing from the series' direct-to-video releases, and the television series features an ED with a different model number.

 Animated series

-ED-260, an upgraded version of the Enforcement Droid Series 209 made an appearance in the episode "Crime Wave" of the 1988 animated series RoboCop.
+ED-260, an upgraded version of the Enforcement Droid Series 209 first appeared the episode "Crime Wave" of the 1988 animated series RoboCop (voiced by Allen Stewart-Coates), serving as a recurring character throughout the series as its creator attempts to sabotage RoboCop.

 Video games

 The ED-209 is also used as a boss in RoboCop computer and video games, and the video game RoboCop versus The Terminator.
 In the 2003 RoboCop game for the Xbox, the ED-209 appeared at several points as a boss or boss-like enemy.
 The game also featured an upgraded design based on the 209, called the ED-1000.
 ED-209 appears as a traversal emote in Fortnite Battle Royale.
+In Mortal Kombat 11, ED-209 appears in RoboCop's fatal blow, one of his intros, and his fatality called "Dead or Alive".
+Additionally, ED-209 appears as both an ally and a boss in the 2023 game RoboCop: Rogue City.

 Comic appearances

-There were two ED-209s in the comic RoboCop versus The Terminator (though it is mentioned that there are 200 of them deployed), assisting RoboCop in shooting down Terminators bent on killing Flo.
+There were two ED-209s in the comic RoboCop versus The Terminator (though it is mentioned that there are 200 of them deployed), assisting RoboCop in shooting down a trio of Terminators bent on killing Flo.
 However, their limited intelligence remained a problem.
-In one instance, when ordered by RoboCop to "scan for cybernetic activity," the ED-209s immediately registered RoboCop as a target and opened fire, hitting each other by accident.
+In one instance, when ordered by RoboCop to "scan for cybernetic activity", the ED-209s immediately registered RoboCop as a target and opened fire, hitting each other by accident before apologizing to Robocop.
+They later helped in shooting the Terminators, managing to double team and destroy one of the Terminators.

 In Marvel's 1990 RoboCop comic, OCP Vice President Donald Johnson orders the creation of the ED-309.